MCO tour de force concert — an intimate showcase

 The Manitoba Chamber Orchestra is “Canada’s tiny, perfect chamber orchestra” (Toronto Star).
-We say it often in our communications, and from time to time we can’t resist shining a spotlight directly on the esteemed orchestral musicians who play with the MCO.
+We say it often in our communications, and from time to time we can’t resist shining a spotlight directly on the esteemed musicians who work closely with the MCO.

-In this tour de force concert we do just that, with blistering solos from many of our players.
-So, if the MCO’s concert experiences generally exist comfortably somewhere between the salon and the concert hall, this concert leans more towards the former.
+In this tour de force concert we do just that, with blistering solos from “master soloist” (London’s Sunday Times) and MCO concertmaster Karl Stobbe, and from Rachel Kristenson, who often sits second violin with the MCO.
 It will be an intimate affair in the marvellous setting of Westminster United Church.

 Much could be said about the quirky form of Haydn’s 45th Symphony.
 But perhaps the quirkiest thing of all is what inspired its composition.
 Haydn and his gang of musicians had been cooped up for much longer than expected in Prince Esterhazy’s summer home, and were dying to go home and see their families.
 Rather than appeal directly to the Prince for sabbatical, Haydn implanted the request in the music itself.
 During the final movement, each musician puts down their instrument, blows out the candle on their music stand, and leaves the stage in turn.
 The Prince took the hint, as the next morning the musicians woke up to discover carriages waiting to deliver them home.